 Names SHOULD be structured as MPEG_<scope>_<feature>, where scope is an existing glTF concept (e.g. mesh, texture, image) and feature describes the functionality being added within that scope.
 This structure is recommended, but not required.

 Scope SHOULD be singular (e.g. mesh, texture), except where this would be inconsistent with an existing Khronos extension (e.g. materials, lights).

 Reference Software

-The reference software for the scene description is documented in ISO/IEC 23090-24 as available in :
+The reference software for the scene description is documented in ISO/IEC 23090-24.